DevFabrizio/Fabrizio-Project-Five/README2.md

 ### Page 4: Project Hypothesis and Validation

-With this page we want to delineate the main hypotesis:
+With this page we want to delineate the main hypothesis:

 - We suspect that the variable Overall Quality is indicative or directly proportional of the sale price.
   - That is correct.
 Although it is important to remember that Overall Quality is not the only variable correlated with sale price.
 This means that different levels on the other variables can influence the final sale price even if Overall Quality is high.